All Pokémon starters, ranked worst to best

 Who are the best starter Pokémon?

-Chespin’s biggest crime is not standing out as much, though who can blame him when he’s a starter Pokémon alongside Froakie, the latter of which evolves into the insanely popular Greninja.
+Chespin’s biggest crime is not standing out as much.
+However, who can blame it when it’s a starter Pokémon alongside Froakie, the latter of which evolves into the ludicrously popular Greninja?

 In the grand scheme of things, Chikorita is one of the forgotten starters in the series.
 Chikorita does have one of the more fascinating designs for a starter Pokémon; there are no other Pokémon that look like Chikorita